dward2/BME547/Lectures/python_basics.md

 print("You entered {}.".format(x))
 ```

-A file such as this with a list of Python commands is call a script.
+A file such as this with a list of Python commands is often called a script.

 `# basics.py` is a comment line.
 The symbol `#` indicates that everything that
 follows on that line is a comment and should be ignored by the interpreter.